nickbclifford/Ohm/README.md

 ### Example

 ## Running
 The Ohm interpreter is written in Ruby.
-However, it does not rely on any external gems.
+It does not rely on any external gems other than the standard library.